 Take the PID to the BC Land Title Office in New Westminster, Kamloops or Victoria or contact them by mail and have them conduct a title search on the property.
-The title search will give you the name registered as the property’s owner.
-This service costs a fee.
+LTSA’s Land Title Office front counters in Victoria, New Westminster and Kamloops are open by appointment only.